 The Board of Directors in its meeting held on 24 February 2015 (corresponding to Jumada-Awwal 5, 1436H) resolved to cancel an agreement pertaining to FTTH Partnership as the partner failed to submit the required bank guarantee.
 The termination agreement was mutually signed by Bayanat and the partner on 2 June 2015 (corresponding to Shaban 15, 1436H).
-The termination of the agreement has no impact on the reported revenues for the year ended 31 December 2015 and 2014.
+The termination of the agreement has no impact on the reported revenues for the three-month period and the year ended 31 December 2015 and 2014.

 The Board of Directors in its meeting held on 9 June, 2015 (corresponding to Shaban 22, 1436H) agreed on the settlement of amount due in respect of the cancellation of the Branded Reseller agreement made by one of the partners.
 The termination agreement was mutually signed by Mobily and the partner on 15 June 2015 (corresponding to Shaban 28, 1436H).
-The termination of the agreement has no impact on the reported revenues for the year ended 31 December 2015 and 2014.
+The termination of the agreement has no impact on the reported revenues for the three-month period and the year ended 31 December 2015 and 2014 after restatement.